tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

 I started off with a mock implementation of this in C (no Python C API, just fake structures to sketch it out) and it worked.
 So I implemented a hacky version of it in Cinder, but never shipped it because my integration with Cinder was a little too hacky.
+I [wrote up the ideas](https://github.com/faster-cpython/ideas/issues/546) for posterity in case someone wanted to take up the project.

-A year later, I decided to poke Carl Friedrich and see if we could implement it in PyPy.
+A year later, nobody else had, so I decided to poke Carl Friedrich and see if we could implement it in PyPy.

 ## Implementing in PyPy